roboli/clerk/README.md

 ###Installation

-Currently only a snapshot is available:
+Currently only a snapshot is available, include it in your `project.clj` dependencies:

 ```clojure
 [org.clojars.roboli/clerk "0.1.0-SNAPSHOT"]